 In addition to tourists, spending by international students coming to New Zealand to study short-term courses lasting less than a year also increased by more than 76% to NZ$3.8 billion.

 In contrast to international arrivals, New Zealand’s domestic tourism has declined.
 Statistics New Zealand figures show that domestic visitor spending fell 2.5% to NZ$27.5 billion.
-Household spending on tourism and business spending on travel also fell by 5.8% and 8.4% respectively.
+Household spending on travel and business spending on travel also fell by 5.8% and 8.4% respectively.

 Despite the decline in domestic tourism, the total direct contribution of the tourism industry to the New Zealand economy still increased strongly by 16% to a total of NZD 17 billion, accounting for about 4.4% of the country's GDP.